jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 ![header image](img/cd-6.png)

+---
+## 5. Test the application deployed by CodeDeploy

 Now, you can go ahead and access the DNS name of the application load balancer on your browser, and you should see the cloudguarder sample app.

 > Note: the app's code is deployed to all 3 ec2 instances, and an application load balancer is exposed to the Internet for public access.